 …So pray that he’s able to distinguish between you (the real thing) and someone that is counterfeit.

-I say it like this because your guy may not have an especially strong relationship with God when you meet him.
+I say it like this because your future husband may not have an especially strong relationship with God when you meet him.
 Whether or not you need someone exactly where you are spiritually is a discussion for another day.

 But every married Christian woman I know who dated and then married God’s way told me that they met their husband through a chance meeting.
 If she or her husband had turned the opportunity down – who knows what would have happened.
 Maybe they never would have met, or the dating process for them may have taken longer.
 Only God knows.